layer5io/docs/content/en/meshmap/designer/export-designs/_index.md

 ---
-title: Export Designs
+title: Exporting Designs
 description: >
-  How to export your designs for backup , sharing or offline use .
+  How to export your designs for backup, sharing or offline use.
 weight: 6
 categories: [Designer]
 tags: [designs]